Kim family (North Korea)

-The Kim family, also known as the Kim dynasty or the Mount Paektu bloodline in the ideological discourse of the Workers' Party of Korea (WPK), is a three-generation lineage of North Korean leadership, descending from the country's founder and first leader, Kim Il-sung.
-The patriarch came to rule the north in 1948, after the end of Japanese rule split the region in 1945.
-He began the Korean War in 1950, in a failed attempt to reunify the Korean Peninsula.
-In the 1980s, Kim Il-sung developed a cult of personality closely tied to the North Korean state philosophy of Juche.
-Following his death in 1994, Kim Il-sung's role as supreme leader was passed on to his son Kim Jong-il, and then to his grandson Kim Jong-un.
-All three men have served as leaders of the WPK and have exercised absolute control over North Korea since the state's establishment in 1948.
+The Kim family, officially the Mount Paektu Bloodline (Korean: 백두혈통), named for Paektu Mountain, in the ideological discourse of the Workers' Party of Korea (WPK), and often referred to as the Kim dynasty after the end of the Cold War, is the three-generation lineage of North Korean leadership, descending from the country's founder and first leader, Kim Il Sung.
+Kim Il Sung came to rule the north in 1948, after the end of Japanese rule split the region in 1945.
+Following his death in 1994, Kim Il Sung's role as supreme leader was passed to his son, Kim Jong Il, and then in 2011 to his grandson, Kim Jong Un.
+The three have each served as leaders of the Workers' Party of Korea (titled as Chairman from 1948 to 1966, General Secretary from 1966 to 2012, First Secretary from 2012 to 2016, Chairman again from 2016 to 2021, and General Secretary again since 2021) and as North Korea's supreme leaders since the state's establishment in 1948.

-The North Korean government denies that there is a personality cult surrounding the Kim family, describing the people's devotion to the family as a personal manifestation of support for their nation’s leadership.
+The North Korean government denies that there is a personality cult surrounding the Kim family, describing the people's devotion to the family as a personal manifestation of support for their nation's leadership.
 The Kim family has been described as a de facto absolute monarchy or hereditary dictatorship.